gbevin/transparent-face-mask/README.md

 You'll find the `3dm` files in the `Design` folder.

+## Build Instructions

+Detailed instructions on how to build this mask is available in the [included howto](https://htmlpreview.github.io/?https://github.com/gbevin/transparent-face-mask/blob/master/Instructions/howto.html).

 ## Features

 * works with FaceID, might require setup of alternate appearance